-Our common stock is listed on the Nasdaq Capital Market under the symbol "CPTN".
-On May 12, 2022, the closing price of our common stock was \$[--].
+Our common stock and Public Warrants are listed on the Nasdaq Capital Market under the symbols "CPTN" and "CPTNW," respectively.
+As of May 12, 2022, the closing price of our common stock and warrants was \$[--] and \$[--], respectively.

 We are an "emerging growth company" under applicable federal securities laws and will be subject to reduced public company reporting requirements.